dmyerscough/salteval/README.md

     - name: /etc/named.conf
 ```

-Checking to see if the object is a FIFO pipe
+Checking to see if an object is a FIFO pipe

 ```yaml
 testing_fifo: